 Taking the First Step

 The first step of any journey is the most difficult.
-The road to recovery is long and often difficult, but a successful detox is the first step on that journey.
+The road to recovery is long and often complicated, but a successful detox is the first step on that journey.
 Detox is rarely easy, especially for people who have been addicted to drugs or alcohol for years or who have made several attempts at living clean and sober lives only to experience relapses.
 Without the supervision of medical doctors and the help of qualified addiction professionals, a person’s chances of getting clean and quitting drugs and alcohol for good drop by a significant percentage.
 Inpatient detox makes the process much safer and more bearable.
-Inpatient detox provides a safe space to cope with withdrawal symptoms and gives patients access to around-the-clock medical care, making them healthier and more likely to successfully complete a rehab program.
+Inpatient detox provides a safe space to cope with withdrawal symptoms and gives patients access to around-the-clock medical care, making them healthier and more likely to complete a rehab program.